westenfalke/dryssg/README.md

 title: dryssg
 ---

-## Don't Repeat Yourself Static Site Generator
+## Static Site Generator

 A static site generator with preprocessor to reduce the pain from creating new or updating a working websites by automation and the fearless competence of its end-users.

 ## BLURB